vamsibrp/vamsibrp.github.io/_posts/2021-01-10-best-practices-in-python.md

 Reusing a variable names: There is no efficiency gain when reusing names: the assignments will have to create new objects anyway.

 It may be a good discipline to avoid assigning to a variable more than once, and it helps in grasping the concept of mutable and immutable types.

+### Mutable and immutable types

+Mutable types are those that allow in-place modification of the content.
+Typical mutables are lists and dictionaries.
+Immutable types provide no method for changing their content.

+Mutable Example:
+{% highlight ruby %}
+list = [1,2,3]
+list[0] = 5
+{% endhighlight %}
+Immutable Example:
+{% highlight ruby %}
+x = 1
+x = x + 1
+{% endhighlight %}